 This exhibition was founded in 1849 by a bequest from Mrs G.W.
 Bradshaw.
-It is awarded by the School of Religion, in consultation with the Financial Assistance Committee, to one or more students of narrow means pursuing the course in world religions and theology.
+It is awarded by the School of Religion, Theology, and Peace Studies, in consultation with the Financial Assistance Committee, to one or more students of narrow means pursuing the course in religion.
 Application should be made in writing to the Senior Tutor using the financial assistance application form no later than 31 January.
-Value, €1,100.
+Value, \in 1,100.

-JOHN F CHAMBERS - LENNOX BURSARY
+JOHN F. CHAMBERS - LENNOX BURSARY

-John F. Chambers, B.A., B.Sc.
+John F. Chambers, B.A., B.SC.
 (1948) was a mature student from Sligo who worked at night to pay for his studies at Trinity College.
 The shareholders and staff of Lennox Laboratory Supplies, together with his family and friends, have endowed a bursary dedicated to John's memory.
 An annual award will be made to one or more needy students studying science.

-A bursary application form is available on-line on the Senior Tutor's Office website (www.tcd.ie/seniortutor).
-Application forms should be submitted to the Student Support Officer not later than 31 October Value €1 904 60
+A bursary application form is available online on the Senior Tutor's Office website (www.tcd.ie/seniortutor).
+Application forms should be submitted to the Student Support Officer not later than 31 October.
+Value, €1,904.60.